- Quand venir ?

 - Beyond 30 days, you can obtain a visa, either directly from the embassy of Indonesia in your country or through your travel agency.

-The exit tax does not exist anymore, since August 2015, when one goes abroad by the airport of Denpasar or the one of Jakarta but maybe it still exists in the other airports...
+Since 2015 the exit tax does not exist anymore when one goes abroad by the airport of Denpasar or the one of Jakarta but maybe it still exists in the other smaller airports...
 Get information if you leave Indonesia by another airport.

 If you want to rent a car, a motorbike, a moped, a scooter... do not forget to get, before coming, an international driving license, with, if possible, the mention "motorcycles allowed".

-The Indonesian currency is the rupee (IDR = Indonesian Rupiahs).
+The Indonesian currency is the rupee (IDR = Indonesian Rupiah).
 This is not an international currency.
-Normally, you will not be able to get some before your departure and anyway, it's useless.
+Normally, you will not be able to get some before your departure and anyway, it's useless and the exchange rate will be very bad for you.

 Upon arrival at the airport (after the queues and after collecting your luggage and customs) it may be necessary (to take a taxi for example) to change some money.
 Change the necessary only (40 or 50 € maximum) because the exchange rates are much more interesting in Ubud where you can change the same day or the day after your arrival.

-It is very easy, in Ubud and in the south of Bali, to find foreign exchange and ATMs but it is still more difficult in the rest of the island.
-Moreover, it is strongly advise not to change your money in exchange offices on the Kuta aera where rogues are located and attract you with wonderful exchange rates.
+It is very easy, in Ubud and in the south of Bali, to find money changers and ATMs but it is still more difficult in the rest of the island.
+Moreover, it is strongly advise not to change your money in money changers on the South aera (Kuta, Legian, Seminyak, Ulu Watu, Sanur...) where rogues are located and attract you with wonderful exchange rates.

 Your bank will charge an amount (usually fixed + %) to each of your withdrawals, hence the interest of withdrawing the maximum at one time.